FT-Autonomous/F1Tenth-RL/README.md

 - Open the folder containing this repository on your **host** machine, **not** in the Docker container, with your editor of choice and code away (VS Code is recommended)
 - To then run these files you will have to do this via the Docker container, which should be open in a seperate terminal from the earlier steps
 - In summary: code on your host machine, run the code in your Docker container

+#### 5. Training and testing example

+You can do some initial training of an agent using the ```simple-example.py``` script; the first half trains an agent (poorly) and the second half runs the trained agent on the F1Tenth environment and renders it for you to see!

+Have a look at this file and change the training steps, models, and policies to try and improve the car's performance around the track.
+You can change the reward function by looking at the ```step(self, action)``` function in ```wrappers.py```